feldera/feldera/docs/cloud.md

 ## Installing Feldera Cloud

 To install Feldera Cloud, first get the Helm package and container images that are provided with our license.
-Please contact support@feldera.com if you do not already have these artifacts for your install.
+Please contact `support@feldera.com` if you do not already have these artifacts for your install.
+The typical workflow for customers would be to host the Feldera-supplied artifacts in their own container registry (like ECR).
+Customers will also have direct access to the Feldera registry using IAM credentials.

 Next, let's create a Kubernetes namespace to deploy Feldera Cloud in.